gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

   AQE_DIR_PIN_2MS_PAUSE_ADDED); moveTimed() and the internal queue fill do so automatically.
 On the retry the direction already matches, or the pauses are skipped, and the command is enqueued.

+  ESP32 I2S GPIO DIR is async at fill time, so both DMA blocks must be pause (2*I2S_BLOCK_TICKS before the change).
+I2S mux-slot DIR is valid only with I2S_MUX and needs I2S_BLOCK_TICKS after the change (the mask applies to the next buffer).
+I2S_DIRECT direction pins are GPIO.

 - For autoEnable mode: The enable-on delay is extended to at least dir_change_delay_ticks if a direction change occurs.